 A contrast ad is a political ad that describes what the opponent does and presents its candidate as an alternative.

-A contrast political ad is when a candidate attacks their opponent with harsh criticism.
+A contrasting political ad is when a candidate aggressively criticizes their opponent.

-A contrast political ad is when two candidates are running against each other, and the party on the losing side creates an advertisement that attacks their opponent.
+A contrast political ad is when two candidates run against each other, and the party on the losing side creates an advertisement that attacks their opponent.

 A contrast ad is a political ad that promotes the competing ideas of two candidates or parties.
-These ads often have negative connotations, as they’re usually about what one candidate does not stand for.
+These ads often have negative connotations, usually about what one candidate does not stand for.